Dongliang-Ma/Nutanix-Founders-Bootcamp/flow_secure_app/flow_secure_app.rst

 Securing An Application
 +++++++++++++++++++++++

-Flow provides multiple System categories out of the box, such as AppType, AppTier, and Environment, that are used to quickly group virtual machines into security policies.
-Start using these categories right away, or add your own categories for custom grouping.
+Flow provides multiple System categories out of the box, such as AppType, AppTier, and Environment, that are used to quickly group virtual machines.
+Security policies are applied using these VM groups.
+Start using these pre-existing categories right away, or add your own categories for custom grouping.

 Defining Category Values
 ........................